-Test Description: Step numbers refer to step numbers on diagnostic chart.
+Test Description: Numbers below refer to circled numbers on the diagnostic chart.

 - 1. Code 42 means the ECM has seen an open or short to ground in the EST or bypass circuits.
 This test confirms Code 42 and that the fault causing the code is present. - 2.
 Checks for a normal EST ground path through the ignition module.
 An EST CKT 423 shorted to ground will also read less than 500 ohms; however, this will be checked later. - 3.
 As the test light voltage touches CKT 424, the module should switch causing the ohmmeter to "overrange" if the meter is in the 100-200 ohms position.